 While some states place damage caps on pain and suffering and related damages, Florida does not.
 You can get a significant amount of compensation for pain and suffering.
 In many cases, we will request up to the insurance policy’s limit for pain and suffering.
 Thus, you are only limited by the funds that are available.

 Some insurance companies place a maximum value on pain and suffering by applying a multiplier on economic damages, such as medical bills, property damage, and lost wages.
 For example, they might offer you two times the amount of your economic damages for all of your non-economic damages.
 We will fight to get you the most amount possible, regardless of your insurance company’s limits.

 If you have experienced significant physical and mental pain after an accident, you deserve legal representation from an attorney who will make sure you get what you need.
-Call attorney David I. Fuchs today at (954) 568-3636 or use our online contact form to reach out if you have been injured in an accident in Boca Raton, Fort Lauderdale, or anywhere in South Florida.
+Contact attorney David I. Fuchs today by using our online contact form to reach out if you have been injured in an accident in Boca Raton, Fort Lauderdale, or anywhere in South Florida.